Robert John Bardo: Murder

 Prior to developing an obsession with Schaeffer, Bardo had stalked child peace activist Samantha Smith.
 These attempts had ultimately failed to establish any contact with Smith.
-Smith's return home from the Soviet Union had inspired Bardo to travel to Maine to meet her, but a run-in with state police over a traffic offense caused him such concern that he was drawing attention to himself that he was sufficiently discouraged to return home.
+Smith's return home from the Soviet Union had inspired Bardo to travel to Maine to meet her, but a run-in with state police over a traffic offense caused him such concern that he was drawing attention to himself that he was sufficiently discouraged and returned home.
 Bardo crafted future plans to stalk Smith until her death in a 1985 plane crash.
 Bardo claimed he turned his attention towards pop stars Tiffany and Debbie Gibson, but neither obsession had percolated into stalking as he later admitted he could not find a feasible way to carry out his plans in New York City.

-After writing numerous letters to Schaeffer, Bardo attempted to gain access to the set of the CBS television series My Sister Sam, in which Schaeffer played a starring role.
-He was denied entrance by security, who encouraged him to return home.
-While Warner Bros. had a policy that executives and actors were to be notified about uninvited advances toward them, security later admitted that because Bardo had made very little fuss about the denied access and left when ordered, the encounter was considered too trivial to report to Schaeffer.
-Ultimately, Bardo obtained her home address via a detective agency, which in turn tracked it via California Department of Motor Vehicles records.
-On July 18, 1989, Bardo confronted Schaeffer at her home, angry that she had appeared in a sex scene in the film Scenes from the Class Struggle in Beverly Hills; in his eyes, she had "lost her innocence" and became "another Hollywood whore".
+After writing numerous letters to Schaeffer, Bardo flew to Los Angeles and attempted to gain access to the set of the CBS television series My Sister Sam, in which Schaeffer played a starring role.
+He brought a huge teddy bear and flowers while he was entering Warner Bros.
+Studios Burbank (then known as Television Studios Burbank), intending to meet Schaeffer, but was denied entrance by security, who encouraged him to return home.
+While the studios had a policy that executives and actors were to be notified about uninvited advances toward them, security later admitted that because Bardo had made very little fuss and left when ordered, the encounter was considered too trivial to report to Schaeffer.
+He returned to Los Angeles more than a month later, this time carrying a knife, and threatened to kill the security personnel but he was ordered to return home.

-After having been turned away by Schaeffer, Bardo stopped at a diner for breakfast, only to return to the apartment about an hour later, again ringing the doorbell.
-When Schaeffer opened the door, Bardo shot her in the chest.
-Bardo was later spotted in Tucson wandering around aimlessly in traffic, leading to his arrest.
+In 1989, a year after My Sister Sam was cancelled due to low ratings, Bardo paid $250 to a detective agency in Tucson to find Schaeffer's home address in the Fairfax District.
+The agency obtained the address via California Department of Motor Vehicles records.
+Bardo attempted to buy a handgun in Tucson, but the gun store owner turned him away as he was below the minimum age of 21.
+He asked his older brother, Edward, to purchase him a Ruger GP100 .357 handgun.